-If you are planning to get a tummy tuck, one of the primary questions you probably have is how much you can expect to pay for this procedure.
+If you are planning to get a tummy tuck, one of the primary questions you probably have is how much does a tummy tuck cost.
 According to the most recent report from the American Society of Plastic Surgeons, the nationwide average cost of this popular surgery is $5,992. *

 Even though getting an abdominoplasty can have a far-reaching impact on your self-esteem and quality of life, most health insurance plans categorize cosmetic procedures such as a tummy tuck as not medically necessary.
 That means you should be prepared to pay the full cost of your surgery out of pocket.
 However, many excellent cosmetic surgeons, such as San Francisco-based Dr. Michael Kulick, offer financing options that allow people to pay for their treatment in manageable installments, which can put the benefits of a tummy tuck within reach for more patients.

 2. The city where you get your surgery performed can play a significant role in your price tag.

 Overall, the cost of living tends to be higher in major metropolitan areas, ** so the geographical location where you choose to get your abdominoplasty surgery is a primary influencing factor in total tummy tuck costs.
 However, while having surgery in a doctor’s surgery center may be less expensive than getting it in a hospital, the additional safety may be worth the extra cost.

 3. The doctor’s experience, skill level and surgical techniques all come into play.